emhat098/css/box-model/Readme.md

 }
 ```

 \- The with should be 143px without break down the box.
 If less than it.
-The parapahg is appears out site the box.
+The paragraph is appears out site the box.

 > *Everything must be display by CSS is box.*